bunnythecat/bunnythecat/README.md

 #### I am interested in a variety of topics ranging from Fintech, Defi to Philosophy, Philosophy of Technology, and I am always passionate about building a wide range of knowledge bases and using that to help humanity towards Prosperity, Sustainability, Diversity, and Inclusion.
 - I have experimented with DQN on Bitcoin price for its ability on time series prediction and I would like to learn more about Reinforcement learning.
 - My recent reading list includes _What Begins After the End of the Enlightenment?_ by Yuk Hui, _Correspondences_ by Tim Ingold , _Can the Monster Speak?_ by Paul Preciado
+- I'm currently experimenting with Stable Fiffusion and ControlNet for AI-assisted Art

 ### 🔭 My Recent Projects